salmoni/TiDEd/README.md

 I wrote this because at the time, I couldn't get Scintilla on OSX.
 I hope it's of some use though as of release, it can view files but has niggling little problems and is most definitely a work in progress.
 It does, however, have promise.

 It also has syntax highlighting, line numbers and lots of other things too.

+Warnings - on OSX (at least), it needs a 64-bit capable version of wxPython.
+Get that here (http://wxpython.org/download.php) and aim for the development version (2.9).

+I have not tried other platforms yet, hope to check Windows out later today.